 - Mark all Unaccounted for items "Lost"

-- This "Finalizes the Inventory"
+- □ This "Finalizes the Inventory"

 - Print out a "Lost Items" report

-- Complete the annual "Library Media Program Survey" found in the Appendix of this handbook if required.

 Curriculum Support

 Information Literacy

 AASL "Standards for the 21st-Century Learner" offer vision for teaching and learning to both guide and beckon our profession as education leaders.
 They will both shape the library program and serve as a tool for library media specialists to use to shape the learning of students in the school.